dudash/openshift-omnisci-kafka/README.md

 And paste in your license key.

-Let's create a dashboard...TODO

 ### Let's send some test data with a tool called kafkacat
-We are going to dump some Kafka messages on to the bus for OmniSci to visualize:
+We are going to dump some Kafka `ships_ais` topics on to the Kafka bus for OmniSci:
 * `kafkacat xxx`

-Now look at the OmniSci web page and...
-TODO
+Now look at the OmniSci web page and navigate to the Data Manager tab.
+You should see data coming for the `ships_ais` topic we've been dumping in to Kakfa.

+### Let's visualize some data

+Let's create a dashboard.
+First, we need to download the dashboard file by:
+* `curl https://raw.githubusercontent.com/dudash/openshift-omnisci-kafka/master/ais-dashboard.json -o ais-dashboard.json`

+On the Dashboards tab, click the Import button (top right - looks like a down arrow).
+And select the `ais-dashboard.json` file.
+We should now be able to see our AIS transmissions on a nice visual dashboard.

 [1]: https://www.openshift.com/learn/what-is-openshift
 [2]: https://try.openshift.com/